What manufacturing workers make in Texas

 Forty years later, that number reduced to 12.8 million.
 This represents a full 35% drop from 1979, with 6.7 million fewer Americans holding down manufacturing jobs.
-This decline can be attributed to a number of factors.
-Chief among these is technology, with many manufacturing jobs being automated using machines.
-Another primary factor is outsourcing, in which many factories have relocated overseas, where workers typically complete the same work for lower wages.
+This decline can be attributed to a number of factors, technology improvements and outsourcing among them.

-Between 2020-2021, the COVID-19 pandemic also had a significant impact on manufacturing, forcing many businesses to shutter for a time and causing significant supply chain disruptions to ensue.
-Labor shortages are forcing some manufacturers to raise wages to compete with other industries like hospitality that draw from the same employee pool.
+Since the COVID-19 pandemic, labor shortages have forced some manufacturers to raise wages to compete with other industries like hospitality that draw from the same employee pool.

 Although manufacturing in the U.S. isn’t what it used to be, there are still plenty of Americans engaged in manufacturing work.
 And for those who do trade in everything from woodwork to tailoring to welding, many wages are paid by the hour.
 But not all manufacturing workers are paid the same, with differences not only according to profession but geographic region as well.